benlau/asyncfuture/README.md

 Register a onCompleted and/or onCanceled callback to the observed QFuture object.
 Unlike the context() function, the callbacks will be triggered as long as the current thread exists.
 The return value is an Observable<R> object where R is the return type of the onCompleted callback.

+Remarks: After v0.3.2, the callback will be executed in main thread.

 ```c++
 QFuture<bool> future = observe(button, &QAbstractButton::toggled).future();